A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Discussion and conclusion

 \section{Discussion and conclusion}

-This work proposes a multiscale computational model for modelling hemodynamics in retinal microcirculation, by extending previous work on tree-type vasculature flow models for artery and vein and porous medium-type of model for tissues.
-We have developed a fully coupled flow model that links artery-vein-capillary-tissue in a unified framework where two Darcy models for the capillary and tissue are coupled with each other as well as with two vascular tree models for the arterial and venous part of the retinal circulation.
+This work proposes a multiscale computational model for modelling hemodynamics in retinal microcirculation, by extending previous work on tree-type vasculature flow model for arterioles and venules and porous-medium-type model for capillaries and tissue.
+We have developed a fully coupled flow model that links arterioles, venules, capillaries and interstitial tissue in a unified framework.
+In particular, the 1D model \cite{julien_one-dimensional_2023} is adopted for the flow of arteriolar and venular trees in the superficial layer, while vessels in the deep layer are modelled as effective resistors.
+The capillary bed and surrounding tissue are treated as interacting porous media, which are modelled by coupled Darcy models.
 Our approach is based on widely-accepted physical principles, cf. \cite{eisenberg_structural_2023}, with necessary simplifications.

-Another key novelty of our approach is the derivation and implementation of the analytic solution for capillary-tissue coupled system, which extends previous works that use the analytic solution for capillary flow in multiscale modelling \citep{shipley_hybrid_2019,sweeney_threedimensional_2024,desposito_computational_2018}.
-In particular the 1D model \citep{julien_one-dimensional_2023} is adopted for the flow in arterial and venous trees, while capillary bed and surrounding tissue are treated as interacting porous media using coupled Darcy models.
-The capillary-tissue coupled system is solved analytically by using a decoupling transformation, which separates governing equations into two components, i.e., mean pressure and exchange pressure components.
+Another key novelty of our approach is the derivation and implementation of the analytic solution for capillary-tissue coupled system, which extends previous works that use the analytic solution for capillary flow in multiscale modelling \cite{shipley_hybrid_2019,sweeney_threedimensional_2024,desposito_computational_2018}.
+The capillary-tissue coupled system is solved analytically by using a decoupling transformation, which separates governing equations into two components, i.e., mean pressure and exchange pressure.
 The solutions for capillary and tissue pressures are expressed as the combinations of logarithmic functions and infinite series of modified Bessel functions.
 The convergence and truncation error of infinite series solution are analysed extensively to ensure the robustness and accuracy of the model.
-This also suggests a potential modelling methodology for other tissues with complicated geometries, where the boundary-sensitive mean pressure could be solved numerically while the exchange pressure, controlling local perfusion, can be effectively approximated using a free-space solution.
-Furthermore, we establish a dynamic coupling condition that bridges the capillary bed with upstream arterial and downstream venous flows.
-This multiscale coupling, including integral term and nonlinear pressure-area relation, was then simplified for efficient computation.
+This also suggests a potential modelling methodology for other tissues with complicated geometries, where the boundary-sensitive mean pressure could be solved numerically while the exchange pressure, which controls local perfusion, can be effectively approximated using a free-space solution.
+Furthermore, we establish a dynamic coupling condition that bridges the capillary bed with upstream arteriolar and downstream venular flows.
+This multiscale coupling, including integral term and nonlinear pressure-area relation, is then simplified for efficient computation.